nataliabercz/PowerOutageReport-Tauron/README.md

     <img src="./images/two_steps_verification.png" width="400"/>

+3. Login to your account, if needed.

-3. Scroll down and go to the `App passwords` section.
+4. Scroll down and go to the `App passwords` section.

     <img src="./images/app_passwords.png" width="400"/>

-4. Fill in the `App name` and click `Create` button.
+5. Fill in the `App name` and click `Create` button.

     <img src="./images/create_password.png" width="400"/>

-5. Copy generated password.
+6. Copy generated password.

     <img src="./images/generated_password.png" width="400"/>

-6. Paste generated password to `configuration.json` file and remove all spaces.
+7. Paste generated password to `configuration.json` file and remove all spaces.

     *It should look like: `oaksrbampblkvusr`.*